dotwebstack/dotwebstack-framework/service/openapi/README.md

 default with one or more values and to restrict which values can be expanded.

 # 1.1.5 Required fields
 In some cases fields are only used within an x-dws-expr.
-Since GraphQL will only return the fields that are required by the output, you had to add the property to your response as well.
-For that reason the `requiredField` parameter is added to `x-dws-query`:
+The `requiredField` parameter of the `x-dws-query' extension can be used to list fields that are not part of the response data but are required to evaluate the expression:

 ```yaml
 x-dws-query: